nikhilraghu1c/hey-react/README.md

     - useState()
         - Create Superpowerful state variables in react
         - Send updates to react to update the dom when variable changes
+        - When change in local state variable, react re-rendered the component
     - useEffect() -
         - Takes 2 arugument (1.
 Arrow Function, 2.
 Dependencies Array)
         - Called After Body Rendered